ENOFLAG/writeups/cinsectsctf2019/python-foo.md

     except AssertionError:
         debug(2)  # write operation
 ```
-To exploit this you had to ensure the race condition occurs, so you threw concurrent `store_record` commands at it you got the debug output.
+To exploit this you had to ensure the race condition occurs, so you threw concurrent `store_record` commands at it until you got the debug output.

 Removing the debug function fixes this issue.